uchicago-cs/cmsc22000/website/content/labs/lab8.md

 Other than that, the `script` portion should be pretty self-explanatory: we build hiredis and the tests, and we run the sample program.

-Go ahead and commit and push the `.travis.yml` file.
 The build on Travis may take a few minutes, as it will need to download the necessary container images before it can build and run our code.
 If the build succeeds, you should be able to see this towards the end of the build's output:

     $ ./tests/test-hgetset
     PING: PONG